ssh-mitm/ssh-mitm/doc/spoofing.rst

     This is a shortened list of the actual output when using the default host key algorithms list.
 Note that when setting ``HostKeyAlgorithms`` as an ssh option manually this described anomaly will not occur because the given list of algorithms will **always** be used as-is.
+This can be used to mitigate the information leak.

 As one can see with no prior knowledge of the remote host the OpenSSH Client will send a pre-defined default list of server host key algorithms to choose from but with